If you know what you do

 Being critical, I have a strong belief that technology should serve mankind, but I often fear that powerful machinery takes over, both in daily life as well as in art.
 This suspicious awareness keeps me always on the lookout for humanistic values in these days where technology can do it all.

-My art has a strong sense for visual poetry and I create with my visual play and through my rich personal experience.
-That’s why I’m an artist.
+My art has a strong sense for visual poetry and I create with my visual play and express ‘through’ my rich personal experience.

 In what ways do you want to change or improve what you make